Nevada USW Fighting Gender Abuse

 We have determined, through our discussions, that gender is more than simply genetic.
 It is not a matter of choice, nor can one be "cured" of homosexuality.
 We are born who we are, and any person or institution that challenges this must be struggled against.

 Based upon this and many other discussions, we have reached out to the LGBTQ community both within the Nevada DOC, and the greater community, in an attempt to build solidarity, and show them that they are not alone.

-We have aided in the formation of a NV LGTBQ group, have and will continue to associate with them openly to show our solidarity, and will, if the need arises, defend this group or its members, in whatever ways needed.
+We have aided in the formation of a NV LGBTQ group, have and will continue to associate with them openly to show our solidarity, and will, if the need arises, defend this group or its members, in whatever ways needed.
 Be it from the pigs, or other inmates.

 We call on all to follow, stand up against all forms of oppression, exploitation and hatred.
-Contact Black and Pink and show your support, and reach out to the LGTBQ community at your prison.
+Contact Black and Pink and show your support, and reach out to the LGBTQ community at your prison.
 Stand with them, help them organize, and join our United Struggle from Within.

 Black and Pink is an LGBTQ organization that publishes a monthly newsletter, and helps those members of the LGBTQ community who are incarcerated.
 The NV-USW has reached out to them in hopes of starting an open chain of communication.
 We have not heard back as of yet, but please contact them and call on them to join the United Struggle from Within.
 You can contact them at Black and Pink National Office, 614 Columbia Rd, Dorchester, MA 02125